-- ✓ Most households purchased their food rather than producing it themselves. - ✓ About one-third households consumed rice and wheat that was purchased from outside, about onethird households consumed rice and wheat from their own production, and about one-third households received rice and wheat from the government. - ✓ Gathering/foraging food was not a common food source.
+- ✓ Most households purchased their food rather than producing it themselves. - ✓ About half of the households consumed rice and wheat from their own production; 79% of households consumed green leafy vegetables from their own production. - ✓ Receiving food from the government or gathering/foraging food was not a common food source.